abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

     1) NIST CPE Information - An internal data store where CPE information is stored for comparison.
 Updated daily from the National Vulnerability Database

-    2) SPDX Database - Database that store information about files within a project.
-This information is stored via a SHA1 hash.
+    2) SPDX Database - A database that stores information about files within a project.
+This information is stored via a SHA1 hash

     3) Corporate Policy Database - Corporate guidelines for acceptable policy which can be set by a policy manager to be used to determine wether a project model is acceptable for use